rust-cli/book/survey-results/Readme.md

 * [The "ideal guide" for writing CLI apps in Rust · Issue #6 · rust-lang-nursery/cli-wg · GitHub](https://github.com/rust-lang-nursery/cli-wg/issues/6))
 * [Improve ecosystem discoverability · Issue #11 · rust-lang-nursery/cli-wg · GitHub](https://github.com/rust-lang-nursery/cli-wg/issues/11)

-Example and Documentation will also be key areas of focus when contributing or maintaining crates.
+Examples and Documentation will also be key areas of focus when contributing or maintaining crates.

 Platform Availability was in second place (with ~14%), hence we're determined to consider the big three platforms (Linux, Windows, and macOS) while discussing and creating any official solutions, or reviews from the CLI-WG.